Spafbi/simplified-miscreated-server-setup/README.md

 # Simplified Miscreated Server Setup
+**Simplified Miscreated Server Setup** is a script project which eases the setting up of a Miscreated server, keeping it running, and keeping it updated.

-Please refer to the [wiki](https://github.com/Spafbi/simplified-miscreated-server-setup/wiki) page for information and instructions.
+Please refer to this project's [wiki page](https://github.com/Spafbi/simplified-miscreated-server-setup/wiki) for information and instructions.

 -Spafbi